What is the Role of Art in “Health”?

 And as important as that is, there’s more to explore when it comes to how arts and culture affect human health.

 Arts and culture don’t simply give us additional ways to achieve the conventional, limited, one-half definition of health.
-They have a unique ability to support the presence of well-being.

 Where we go from Here

-I want to see a return to the full definition of health, recognizing the role of arts and culture in that full, complicated, holistic work.
+We can choose and demand the full definition of health, recognizing the role of arts and culture in that full, complicated, holistic work.

-I want to see our society and our systems re-honor and re-integrate well-being so we can build a fuller, more human(e) approach to health.
-We can’t get there without meaning, connection, movement, expression, interest, beauty, relationships, hope, story, belonging.
-Culture and arts.
+We can urge our society and systems to re-honor and re-integrate wellbeing — so that we can build a fuller, more sustainable and effective, more human(e) approach to health.

 It’s not just about what’s absent.
 What’s here?